Indigo dye: Uses

 The primary use for indigo is as a dye for cotton yarn, mainly used in the production of denim cloth suitable for blue jeans; on average, a pair of blue jeans requires 3-12 g of dye.
 Smaller quantities are used in the dyeing of wool and silk.

+Indigo's widespread use was partly due to its colorfast properties, as it binds effectively to fibers while allowing repeated dyeing processes that produce a range of shades.

 Indigo carmine, also known as indigo, is an indigo derivative which is also used as a colorant.
 About 20,000 tonnes are produced annually, again mainly for the production of blue jeans.

 Indigo is also used to dye the skin in Egypt, Kurdistan, and West Africa.